pythonjames2/CLI-Co-Pilot/Installation.md

 [about_Execution_Policies](https://docs.microsoft.com/powershell/module/microsoft.powershell.core/about/about_execution_policies).

-3. In the same Powershell terminal, go to `C:\your\custom\path\Codex-CLI\` (the folder that contains the cloned Codex CLI project).
+3. In the same Powershell terminal, go to `C:\your\custom\path\CLI-Co-Pilot\` (the folder that contains the cloned project).
 Copy the following command, then replace `YOUR_OPENAI_ORGANIZATION_ID` and `ENGINE_ID` with your OpenAI organization Id and OpenAI engine Id.
 Run the command to setup your PowerShell environment.
 It will prompt you for OpenAI access key.

 ```PowerShell
 .\scripts\powershell_setup.ps1 -OpenAIOrganizationId 'YOUR_OPENAI_ORGANIZATION_ID' -OpenAIEngineId 'ENGINE_ID'